oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 1. Navigate to Oracle Base Database.

-   Click the Navigation Menu in the upper left, navigate to Oracle Database and then select Oracle Base Database.
+   Click the navigation menu in the upper left, navigate to Oracle Database and then select Oracle Base Database.

    ![Image showing navigation to Oracle Base Database](./images/navigate_to_database.png)

-2. Click on Database Software Images.
+2. Click on Database software images.

    Select the appropriate compartment and then click on "Database software images" under Resources.